borjapetit/fortran_toolkit/README.md

 This repository contains a .f90 file with a set of functions and subroutines I typically use in my research.

-You can download the file [here](/src/toolkit.f90)
+You can download the code and check the list of functions/subroutines, as well as their syntax, [here](https://borjapetit.github.io/fortran_toolkit/).

-You can check the list of functions/subroutines, as well as their syntax, [here](index.md).
+_This code is distributed under the [MIT Licence](LICENSE)_